 Why should I care about my character strengths?

-The science of your best qualities has a lot to say about the connection between being yourself and leading a more meaningful life.
+The science of well-being and your best qualities has some interesting findings about the connection between being yourself and leading a more meaningful life.

 Personal intro + definition